 SCCM stands for System Center Configuration Manager, and it is an offering from the Microsoft suite of products that helps organizations manage their infrastructure on a day-to-day basis.
 It also allows managing bigger sets of Windows-based computers for the administrators in your Organization.
 Here are some of the salient features of SCCM for us to go through and understand:

 SCCM was earlier referred to as SMS (stands for System Management Server) which was renamed to SCCM in November 2007 and was called as ConfigMgr.
 SCCM allows its users to manage Computer systems running on Windows or Mac OS operating systems and also can be used in Mobile devices.

-There are many new features that have been added to the SCCM suite post the 2012 release, that provides with more and more features to serve Organizational needs.
+There are many new features that have been added to the SCCM suite post the 2012 release, that provides more and more features to serve Organizational needs.

 Windows 10, a computer Operating System that has been introduced by Microsoft for personal use is the successor of Windows 8.1.
-One of the biggest selling points for Microsoft in enhancing sales for Windows 10 was that it can be run on any device, starting from a mobile phone to an extent such as a 100 inch monitor/screen.
+One of the biggest selling points for Microsoft in enhancing sales for Windows 10 was that it can be run on any device, starting from a mobile phone to an extent such as a 100-inch monitor/screen.
 SCCM 2016 supports all these variants of devices with the utmost ease.

-Release of SCCM 2016 also marks the entry of Microsoft supporting Configuration Manager in a Cloud environment via its Cloud enhancers, the Azure VMs.
+The release of SCCM 2016 also marks the entry of Microsoft supporting Configuration Manager in a Cloud environment via its Cloud enhancers, the Azure VMs.
 Azure support completely breaks the jinx in terms of Infrastructure support, Physical to Virtual transition and likewise on the Onsite to Cloud transition.